ilianayor/online-book-store/README.md

 ## Features

-* <strong>Book Catalog</strong>: Browse a list of available books with details like title, author, price, and description.
+* <strong>Book Catalog</strong>: Browse a list of available books with details like title, author, price and description.
 * <strong>Product Reviews</strong>: Users can add reviews for each book, including a rating and comments.
 * <strong> Order Placement</strong>: Users can place orders by filling out a simple form.